Djokovic, Nadal, Alcaraz in same half of French Open draw

 Djokovic had to twice come from two sets down last year to beat Lorenzo Musetti in the last-16 and Stefanos Tsitspas in the final having also beaten Nadal from a set behind in a bruising semi-final.

-"Musetti, Rafa, Tsitsipas -- every match lasted more than three hours, a lot of sets.
+"Musetti, Rafa, Tsitsipas -- every match lasted more than three hours.
 It was exhausting but I loved the outcome."

 Djokovic, who celebrates his 35th birthday on Sunday, the opening day at Roland Garros, faces 94th-ranked Yoshihito Nishioka of Japan in the first round.